 Female faces are my first love!
 I may do other subjects at times, but I always come back to the female face.
 There is something about light and shadow playing on a female face, coupled with what's going on in her eyes that has me totally fascinated!
 Lately, water has added to that fascination.
 Water is such a mystery in itself - in my art, I explore how it carries emotions and alters perceptions.

 It's such a joy for me when my art speaks to somebody, when they feel moved or changed in some way.
-I am so grateful to share my heart in this way.
-Thank you for being part of my art journey!
+I am so grateful to be able to share my heart in this way.

 learn more about my artist journey